tekknolagi/tekknolagi.github.com/blog/lisp/00_fundamentals.md

 exception SyntaxError of string;;
 ```

+For those unfamiliar with exceptions, they are a construct that changes the
+flow of execution in a program.
+When `raise`d, they halt the program flow and
+go "up the chain" in function calls until they find a place that specifically
+looks out for them.
+If they don't find one (as in this case), OCaml just stops.

-Let's give it a whirl!
-Write a main function to be called on program start, and
+Let's give our program a whirl!
+Write a main function to be called on program
-have it call `read_sexp`:
+start, and have it call `read_sexp`:

 ```ocaml
 let main =